 Ascend Vista Lane for about three heart-pounding blocks, crossing both Gardenside Drive and Parkridge Drive.

-You can make this section as intense or as mellow as you want it to be.
-Nonetheless, it is a lot of steps – hundreds of them!
+You can make this section as intense or as mellow as you like.

 Continue revving up your heart rate by conquering the final leg of Vista Lane, which will terminate on Crestline Drive.